rchakode/realopinsight/doc/sphinx/source/gettingtstarted/tutorial-zabbix.rst

 configuration file in *C:\Program Files\NGRT4N/examples* (default
 installation directory).

-After `login`_, the interface will be loaded.
-See `here`_ to learn about the Operations Console's Features.
-See the `FAQ`_ for the default user credentails.
+After signing in, the interface will be loaded.
+See :doc:`here
+<../userguide/oc-manual>` to learn about the Operations Console's
+Features.
+See the :doc:`FAQ <../faq>` for the default user credentails.

 Note: The configuration file is based on Zabbix 2.0.x.
 Therefore, if you're using a former version, it's possible some services appear as unknown.
 This is due to the fact the names of default triggers vary from a version to another.
-You can edit the configuration file through the `Editor Utility`_ to suit your Zabbix configuration.
+You can edit the configuration file through the :doc:`RealOpInsight's Editor <../userguide/editor-manual>` to suit your Zabbix configuration.

 That's all for this tutorial.
-Now `create your own configurations`_ and enjoy monitoring with RealOpInsight!!!
+Now create your own environment and enjoy monitoring with RealOpInsight!!!